justinjdev/CodeChat/README.md

 - [x] Currently hosted at www.codechat.me

-We are currently allowing registration and chat, however there is no persistent code execution for the time being.
+We are currently allowing registration and chat, however there is no code execution until we find a permanent server to call home.

 ## Why CodeChat?